percona/k8spg-docs/docs/monitor-kubernetes.md

     type: Opaque
     ```

-4. Create the Secrets object using the secrets file.
-Replace the `<filename>` and `<namespace>` placeholders with your values.
+4. Create the namespace where you want to set up monitoring.
+The following command creates the namespace `monitoring-system`.
+You can use another name.

     ```{.bash data-prompt="$" }
+    $ kubectl create namespace monitoring-system
+    ```

+5. Switch the context to the namespace you created.
+The subsequent commands will be executed in this namespace.

+    ```{.bash data-prompt="$" }
+    $ kubectl config set-context --current --namespace=monitoring-system
+    ```
+6. Create the Secrets object using the secrets file.
+Replace the `<filename>` placeholder with your value.

+    ```{.bash data-prompt="$" }
     $ kubectl apply -f <filename> -n <namespace>
     ```

 5. Check that the secret is created.
 The following command checks the secret for the resource named `pmm-token-vmoperator` (as defined in the `metadata.name` option in the secrets file).
-Replace the resource with your value.
+If you defined another resource name, specify your value.

    ```{.bash data-prompt="$" }
    $ kubectl get secret pmm-token-vmoperator -n <namespace>